Defending 851 Enhancements on Controlled Substance Offenses

 Attorneys who successfully fight charges requiring mandatory minimum sentences.

 In a memorandum written by former Attorney General Eric Holder in September of 2014, commonly referred to as the “Holder Memo,” Assistant U.S. Attorneys were instructed not to leverage 21 U.S.C. § 851 enhancements to induce defendants to plead guilty.
-An 851 Enhancement can increase the mandatory minimum sentence of a defendant charged with a controlled substance offense if he or she has a prior conviction.
-Research being conducted by students at Yale Law School recently, suggests that at least some federal prosecutors are not consistently complying with this policy.
+An 851 Enhancement can increase the mandatory minimum sentence of a defendant charged with a controlled substance offense if they have a prior conviction.
+Research conducted by Yale Law School recently suggests that at least some federal prosecutors are not consistently complying with this policy.

-Misuse of the § 851 Enhancement by the United States Attorney’s Office
+Misuse of the § 851 Enhancements on Controlled Substance Offenses by the United States Attorney’s Office

 Unfortunately, some Assistant United States have disregarded the “Holder Memo” and are making inappropriate use of the threat of an enhancement to manipulate defendants into waiving their constitutional right to a trial.

 The Best Defense to a Federal Prosecution is a Strong Offense